Bible Reading: Mark 6:30-44

 He had compassion on them because they were like sheep without a shepherd.
 Mark 6:34

-Jesus did three loving things in this scene: (1) he gave time to the worn-out disciples; (2) he gave teaching to the crowd when they needed help to understand God’s love; and (3) he gave physical help to thousands when they were hungry.
+If you look closely, you see that Jesus’ compassion moved him to do three huge things in this scene: (1) he gave his time to the worn-out disciples when they needed to pull back with their Master; (2) he gave his teaching to the crowd when they wandered shepherdless; and (3) he gave his help by meeting the material needs of thousands when they were hungry.

-TALK: How do you plan to put into action the compassion that God puts inside of you?
+REFLECT: How do you plan to fan the flame of compassion inside of you?

-PRAY: God, open our eyes to the world all around us.
-Help us see opportunities to give like Jesus gave.
+PRAY: Ask God to show you opportunities to give like Jesus gave.